-En español | More than 16 million Americans serve as unpaid caregivers for people with Alzheimer’s disease or other forms of dementia, and more than half have been doing so for at least four years, according to a 2020 report from the Alzheimer's Association.
+More than 11 million Americans serve as unpaid caregivers for people with Alzheimer’s disease or other forms of dementia, according to the Alzheimer's Association’s 2023 statistical report.
 These family members and friends face the normal stresses of caregiving plus other, unique challenges.

 Most distressing can be having to learn how to interact with a loved one whose cognitive decline results in erratic behavior and personality changes.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 In the early stages of the disease, the impairments may be relatively minor.
 Make the most of that time together, and encourage your loved one to join you in developing a care plan.

 Dementia Caregiver's Guide

 The latest advice and resources to help you and your loved ones navigate a diagnosis.

 These steps can help you adapt to your role as a care partner.

 Someone who appears to have memory and thinking problems should see their primary care physician about the symptoms.